-Apart from the AGM, the Board meets a minimum of three times a year.
-The most recent meeting was in October 2020 and the date of the next meeting will be in January 2021.
+Apart from the AGM, the Board meets a minimum of three times a year although the Board usually agrees to meet more frequently, usually once per month.
+The most recent meeting was in November 2021 and the date of the next meeting will be in December 2021.
 The Board of Management do meet face-to-face, but meetings are also held online to reduce overheads.

 Attendance at meetings is an important obligation, and the Articles of the Association state that if a Board member does not attend for six months, their place is vacated.

 The Board deals with strategic business and is responsible for the activity of the association.
 The Board is responsible for the finance of the Association, it sets direction and plans for the future.
 In order to protect Board members, Naace takes out financial indemnity insurance to cover them when acting in their role.
 The Board monitors progress and liaises with those commissioned to undertake activity.